- It’s better to do it often, than to let it pile up

 This blogpost is also coming from a community outreach from the Bloggers Club on the Ministry of Testing.
 There are regular challenges that aim to share community thoughts.
 This month, the challenge is to share the personal perspective about “Testing is like…”

-The analogy is inspired by Heathers post about her new vacuum robot below.
+The analogy is inspired by Heathers post about their new vacuum robot below.
 If you want to consider how to test a robot vacuum, go see the club post: How to Test a Robot Vacuum?

 [Image of “Floor-a” with permission from Heather]